HIV/AIDS in Nigeria: Treatment

-Overall, the prevalence amongst women aged between 15 and 64 was 1.9 percent as compared to 1.1 percent for men.
-The Joint United Nations Programme on HIV/AIDS had noted in 2004 that from all Africans aged between 15 and 49 who were HIV-positive, 57 percent were female, and from all Africans aged between 15 and 24, 75 percent were female.
-Activist Yinka Jegede-Ekpe founded the Nigerian Community of Women Living With HIV/AIDS in 2001 and serves on the National Action Committee on AIDS.
-She commented in 2004 that HIV/AIDS would not be eradicated until men and women were treated equally.
+In 2018, the prevalence among women aged between 15 and 64 was 1.9 percent, compared to 1.1 percent for men.
+In 2004, the Joint United Nations Programme on HIV/AIDS recorded that of all Africans aged between 15 and 49 who were HIV-positive, 57 percent were female, and from all Africans aged between 15 and 24, 75 percent were female.
+In 2001, Nigeria activist Yinka Jegede-Ekpe founded the Nigerian Community of Women Living With HIV/AIDS and serves on the National Action Committee on AIDS.
+In 2004, she commented that HIV/AIDS would not be eradicated until men and women were treated equally.

-As of 2007, the President's Emergency Plan for AIDS Relief estimated there were 126,400 people receiving antiretroviral treatment.
-It had provided 4,704,000 condoms for safe sex between 2004 and 2007.
+In 2007, the President's Emergency Plan for AIDS Relief estimated there were 126,400 people receiving antiretroviral treatment.
+It provided 4,704,000 condoms for safe sex between 2004 and 2007.
 A 2006 ethnographic study of how antiretroviral therapy interacted with marriage and sexual reproduction in southeast Nigeria determined that many people taking the drugs were doing so secretly.
-Whilst there were support groups available, there was still a stigma attached to being HIV-positive and noticeable discrimination against people with HIV/AIDS.
-When Bisi Alimi announced on a national television show in and later on the BBC World Service that he was gay and HIV-positive, he was arrested and beaten up.
+While there were support groups available, there was still a stigma attached to being HIV-positive and noticeable discrimination against people with HIV/AIDS.
+When Bisi Alimi announced on a national television show, and later on the BBC World Service that he was gay and HIV-positive, he was arrested and beaten up.